SagarPrajapati1/React_Learning_Series/README.md

 >>> # Interview Guide
-- What is React?
+- What is React ?
-- What is CDN?
+- What is CDN ?
-- What is crossorigin?
+- What is crossorigin ?
-- What is React Component?
+- What is React Component ?
-- What are the typre of React Component?
+- What are the types of React Component ?
-- What is Component Composition?
+- What is Component Composition ?
-- What is JSX?
+- What is JSX ?